 One alternative is Push Notifications, an emerging marketing channel to keep an eye on.
 Push notifications are browser messages that appear near the address bar asking if you’d like to receive updates and notifications from a website.

 The beauty of Push technology is that it only requires a click from the visitor to enable.
 And from that point on your subscribers will receive notifications from you any time you send them.
 Of course, this opens the doors to spammy marketing and it can irritate people if you send too often.

 Use wisely and Push can be another source of traffic to your blog posts.

 People love to get stuff for free and businesses love to get free viral shares.
 So when you combine the two, you get a powerful content promotion technique.

 Vyper is a tool that lets you create viral contests for visitors.
 Let’s say you want to get a post shared as widely as possible.
-Create a contest on Vyper and give away a prize.
+Create a contest on Vyper or a giveaway on Instagram.
 As a suggestion, take the cost of the Facebook ads or Google ads you might run for this post.
 Use that money to offer a prize.

 You could even offer a gift of the very services your business offers.
 Doing it that way makes the prize cheaper for you to

 Find blog posts related to your topic or in parallel industries and comment on them.
 The way to succeed with this tactic is to craft useful and valuable comments.
 Don’t just spam the website with a link to your new post.
 Add value!

 By adding a thoughtful comment to another blog post, you are effectively creating free content for the site owner.
 If it’s relevant, they will probably allow it, along with your link.